berkerol/battle-pong/index.md

 # Battle Pong

 Remake of the classic game with rockets and different game types.
 Also a beautiful simulation when computer controls both of the paddles.
-Written in [ES6](https://www.ecma-international.org/ecma-262/6.0/).

 [![button](play.png)](battle-pong.html)